The C Interfaces:

 (see table above).

-H5L_TYPE_HARD
+H5L_TYPE_HARD and H5L_TYPE_SOFT,

 reside in the reserved range below H5L_TYPE_UD_MIN